-bd-studios.com is the art and publishing studio by luke kurtis.
 We publish artists’ and poetry books, organize exhibitions and performances, and more.
 We perform creative experiments and transform them into bold works of art.
 As the art studio and publishing-as-practice project of its founder, kurtis helms all aspects of the studio and press, including creative, editorial, and operational, while collaborating with a range of artists and writers to realize their projects.

 Ideas are the root of his work, forgoing any signature style in favor of conceptually-driven aesthetics and design.
 He has exhibited work in galleries and alternative spaces around the country, including solo exhibitions at New York Public Library and Massillon Museum.
 Select books include INTERSECTION, The Language of History, Angkor Wat, and exam(i)nation, all part of an ongoing series that combines photography, writing, and design.
-His albums of experimental music include obscure mechanics and electronic quartets.
-He also makes short films, including the woods are watching and convergence, both documenting his installation art projects of the same names.
-His studio, bd-studios.com, publishes work both by himself and other artists and writers, and he is the co-founder of New Lit Salon Press.
+His albums feature experimental music, sound art, and spoken word and include obscure mechanics and electronic quartets.
+He also makes short films and video art, including the woods are watching and convergence, both documenting his installation art projects of the same names. bd-studios.com is his long-term art and publishing-as-practice platform where he helms all aspects of the studio while collaborating with other artists and writers to realize their projects.
+He is the co-founder of New Lit Salon Press.
 He lives and works in New York City’s Greenwich Village.

 For more details about luke’s practice, see his resume.